sjjsy/sjjsy.github.io/_resume/resume.md

   the following:

-  1. Gain 2-4 years of experience working as a full-time consultant in at least one renowned strategy, business and/or technology consulting firms with exposure to various types of business challenges and industries.
+  1. Gain 2-4 years of experience working as a full-time consultant in at least one renowned strategy, business and/or technology consulting firm with exposure to various types of business challenges and industries.
   2. Gain experience working a) within at least two different teams and work cultures, and b) under the leadership of a great leader/coach role model.